keetonian/lambda-to-chime/README.md

 1. `ChimeUrl` (required) - Webhook URL for integration with Chime
 1. `LogLevel` (optional) - Log level for Lambda function logging, e.g., ERROR, INFO, DEBUG, etc. Default: INFO

+## Using this Application

+This lambda function expects to be called with a JSON array of strings, and will post each string to a Chime chat room via a webhook.

 ## App Outputs

 1. `LambdaToChimeName` - Lambda function name.